TingyunLiu/Client_Server_Reverse_String_Socket/README.md

 -------------------
 Running Environment
 -------------------
-The program has been run and tested on student environment @ubuntu1604-006%(server) and
+The program has been run and tested on ubuntu environments.
-	@ubuntu1604-008%(client).